risingwavelabs/risingwave-docs/docs/dev/python-client-libraries.md

 ## Create a materialized view

-The code in this section creates a materialized view `counter` to capture the latest total distance and duration..
+The code in this section creates a materialized view `counter` to capture the latest total distance and duration.

 ```python
 import psycopg2